bnb-chain/bnb-chain.github.io/docs/bc_fusion/validators/staking.md

 - **Operator address**: The address of the validator, which will send the BNB to the delegator.
 - **Amount**: The amount of BNB that the delegator wants to unstake from the validator.

-The `Undelegate` transaction will deduct the amount of staking credit from the validator and return the corresponding BNB to the delegator address.
-However, the BNB will be locked for a period of time, called the **unbonding period**, before the delegator can use it.
+The `Undelegate` transaction will burn the amount of staking credit from the user and moves the BNB to a withdraw queue.
+The BNB gets locked for an **unbonding period** before the delegator can claim it.
 The unbonding period is currently set to 7 days, and it is designed to prevent delegators from quickly withdrawing their BNB in case of a validator misbehavior or a network attack.

 ### Claim